 The adviser explained that I had a lot of skills from training and volunteering.
-She helped me to create a CV highlighting skills from these activities and suggested I could apply for jobs relevant to my voluntary work rather than retail, which was my previous plan.
+She helped me to create a CV highlighting skills from these activities.
+She also suggested I could apply for jobs relevant to my voluntary work rather than retail, which was my previous plan.

-I created a CV tailored to education, health and social care, and planned to apply for work in a school or community environment, which fits with my experience.
-Then I saw a great job advertised on Facebook, so made another appointment to see my adviser so she could help me prepare my application.
+I created a CV tailored to education, health and social care.
+I planned to apply for work in a school or community environment, which fits with my experience.
+Then I saw a great job advertised on Facebook; so I made another appointment to see my adviser so she could help me prepare my application.

 My adviser suggested a free online course on Equality and Diversity as it was relevant to the role being advertised.
 Together we wrote a tailored personal statement and I applied for the role.